 SEO Ranking Factors – Search Accomplishment

-For the better part of 2017, the marketing team at SEOteric has been talking about SEO, site engagement, bounce rates, and click-through rates as it relates to ranking factors.
+For the better part of 2017, the marketing team at SEOteric has been talking about SEO and helping people to learn more about seo terms and skills such as site engagement, bounce rates, and click-through rates as it relates to ranking factors.
 We have been seeing stronger correlations between good user metrics and rankings.
-We half jokingly said this must be tied to Google’s Rankbrain engine (the artificial intelligence learning engine).
+We half-jokingly said this must be tied to Google’s Rankbrain engine (the artificial intelligence learning engine).
 Google famously admitted that they weren’t sure exactly what Rankbrain was doing.
-The also said that the 3 main ranking factors are content, links, and Rankbrain.
-If Rankbrain was learning how to best match searcher intent with results (as it was supposed to), then it is reasonable to assume that it is learning how users interact with sites, and rewarding sites with good engagement and higher chances of search accomplishment.
+They also said that the 3 main ranking factors are content, links, and Rankbrain.
+If Rankbrain was learning how to best match searcher intent with results (as it was supposed to), then it is reasonable to assume that it is learning how users interact with sites and rewarding sites with good engagement and higher chances of search accomplishment.
 Whether this is evidence of Rankbrain or not, we are certainly seeing the impact of engagement on rankings.

 Moz published a WhiteBoard Friday video about a potentially new ranking signal called “search accomplishment” which is exactly what we had been attempting to define.
 Search Accomplishment is where a user gets what they needed and intended to from a search.
 That could be finding a doctor, ordering a replacement part, finding local restaurants, getting store hours, or searching for real estate.
 As users interact with a website from search results, Google (and potentially Rankbrain) is able to see a site’s engagement metrics like click-through rate, bounce rate, and other factors, and if it sees a pattern develop, it should be able to react accordingly.

-Bounce Rate is defined as when a users visits a site, looks at one page, and leaves within a short amount of time.
+Bounce Rate is defined as when users visit a site, look at one page, and leaves within a short amount of time.
 We’ve looked at bounce rate from 3 different perspectives based on this analytics definition.

 First is the Google Bounce, where a user clicks on your site, stays a short period of time, and returns back to Google to continue their search.
 We see this as being the worst kind of bounce, as it essentially says “this site didn’t meet my needs, so I need to continue my search”.
 As Google sees a pattern develop around Google Bounces, it can potentially learn that a site is (or isn’t) a good match for a search, and adjust its ranking accordingly.